urakubo/Dojo-standalone/Workflows.md

 	- Select "resnet" from the tab menu in the middle (**Fig. 2f**), and Set "N res blocks" as 16.
 This is because Resnet is one of the best network tolopgies for mitochondria segmentation (Ref 1).
 	- Save all parameters by clicking "Save Parameters".
 The saved parameters are loaded by clicking "Load Parameters".

-4. Start Res-net Training by clicking the "Execute" button (**Fig. 2g**).
+4. Start Res-net training by clicking the "Execute" button (**Fig. 2g**).
 Users will see initial and progress messages in the console window (shown below).
 It takes 6-min for a desktop PC equipped with a NIVIDA GTX1070 GPU.
 The console window shows a message "saving model" when the trainig is finished.
 During and after the training period, users can visually inspect its progression through Tensorboad by selecting "Segmentation → Tensorboard".
 ```2D DNN Training
         progress  epoch 49  step 1  image/sec 5.2  remaining 6m
         discrim_loss 0.49639216